About Us

 Projects

-The work of the IPPR is divided into three core areas: democracy and governance research, public opinion, and public policy analysis.
+The work of the IPPR is divided into three core areas: democracy and governance research, energy and climate change research, and public policy analysis.

 Since 2005 the IPPR has largely been dependent on grant-aided project work.

 The IPPR has been running its anti-corruption research project since 2009.
-In partnership with Freedom House, the Open Society Initiative for Southern Africa (Osisa), and the Hanns Seidel Foundation, we have produced a series of research papers focussing on corruption prevention in Namibia.
+We have produced a series of research papers focussing on corruption prevention in Namibia.
 These papers seek to analyse critical issues in the fight against corruption and to propose solutions.
 As part of the project a number of public events seek to bring together stakeholders on this issue.

-Since 2014, the IPPR has been an official partner of the Hanns Seidel Foundation (HSF).
+Since 2014, the IPPR has received institutional support from the Hanns Seidel Foundation (HSF) as an official partner of the HSF.
 In the past the IPPR has produced a range of research publications in partnership with HSF – covering such issues as minerals beneficiation, electoral integrity, the blue economy, and media sustainability in the digital age.
-Currently, the IPPR’s HSF-supported work includes a Quarterly Economic Review, a regular publication tracking public procurement, and a Namibian fact-checking service.
-The IPPR also receives institutional support from HSF for three posts – an Executive Director, a part-time Accountant, and a part-time Office Administrator.
+Currently, the IPPR’s HSF-supported work includes a Quarterly Economic Review, a regular publication tracking public procurement, the Green Hydrogen Monitor, and a Namibian fact-checking service.
+The IPPR receives institutional support from HSF for three posts – an Executive Director, a part-time Accountant, and a part-time Office Administrator.

 Our Team